Investments in Recovery and Acceleration

 Recovery Strategies

-Recovery strategies under Recovery and Acceleration provide system-wide and targeted support for students that transition beyond the immediate impacts Covid-19 Pandemic toward long-term goals for academic and social-emotional growth.
-These initiatives are the most heavily planned in accordance with the plan, do, evaluate cycle(s) of learning, with longer-term goals and measurable deliverables to be co-designed with schools on a foundation of new data collected throughout the 2021-22 school year, as well as throughout the first phase of project implementation.
+Recovery strategies in Recovery and Learning Acceleration provide system-wide and targeted support for students that transition beyond the immediate impacts Covid-19 Pandemic toward long-term goals for academic and social-emotional growth.

 - P-3 Support